Expectations of Weather and Manatees

 70 DEGREES and BELOW?

 Oh…if it was only that easy!
 Yes, we must have a sense of humor about this as many visitors do not.
 When the temps in the Gulf of Mexico dip below 70 degrees (around 68-69 degrees) the animals will begin to move into King’s Bay and Homosassa Springs quickly.
 Sometimes the difference of one night or even a few hours is dramatic!
 Ultimate time to shoot for a manatee encounter?
 After a period of consecutive cold nights with no strange weather phenomena in the forecast (storms, high winds, extra low tides).
-However we still have a great amount of resident manatees for your enjoyment!
+However we still have a great amount of resident manatees for your enjoyment year round!

 "LUCKILY WITH OUR STAFF OF EXPERIENCED MANATEE EXPERTS, CAPTAINS AND GUIDES WE CAN MAXIMIZE YOUR CHANCES OF FINDING THESE ENDANGERED, LOVABLE, and CUTENESS OF A BEAST!" - Captain Parker